-Please note, if your child has attempted suicide or expressed a desire to do so, you need to take them to your local emergency room to get evaluated by a Mental Health Professional (MHP).
-Regardless of their age, all communications about the desire to complete suicide should be taken seriously.
+If your child has attempted suicide or expressed a desire to do so, you need to take them to your local emergency room to get evaluated by a Mental Health Professional (MHP).
+Regardless of their age, it’s critical to take all communications seriously about the desire to complete suicide.

 Where Do I Go from Here?

-If your child has been sexually assaulted, it’s important to report the abuse.
+If your child has been sexually assaulted, it’s essential to report the abuse.
 You’re obligated legally and ethically to file a police report with your local law enforcement agency.
-This will protect you, your child, and other children from the abuser.
+Doing so will protect you, your child, and other children from the abuser.
 The reality is, abusers rarely sexually assault just one victim.
-In fact, the average perpetrator can have multiple victims in their lifetime.
+The average perpetrator can have multiple victims in their lifetime.

-Once you have reported the abuse, you should seek support to help both you, and your child, process through the trauma.
-This can help to mitigate long-term mental health issues that can arise from abuse.
+Once you have reported the abuse, you should seek support to help both you and your child process through trauma.
+Doing so will help to mitigate long-term mental health issues that can arise from abuse.

-For those in Montana, Youth Dynamics provides a wide variety of mental health services to youth and families in nearly every community throughout the state.
-You can learn more by calling us at 1-406-245-6539 or by contacting us through our website.
+Youth Dynamics provides a wide variety of mental health services to youth and families in nearly every community throughout the Montana.
+You can learn more by calling 1-406-245-6539 or contacting us through our website.